dotnet/dotnet-docker/README.md

 - [microsoft/dotnet-framework](https://hub.docker.com/r/microsoft/dotnet-framework/) for .NET Framework images (for web applications, see microsoft/aspnet).
 - [microsoft/dotnet-nightly](https://hub.docker.com/r/microsoft/dotnet-nightly/) for pre-release .NET Core images (used to experiment with the latest builds).

-# License
+## License

-View [license information](https://www.microsoft.com/net/dotnet_library_license.htm) for the software contained in this image.
+View [license information](https://github.com/dotnet/dotnet-docker/blob/master/LICENSE) for the software contained in this image.

-.NET Core source code is separately licensed as [MIT LICENSE](https://github.com/dotnet/core/blob/master/LICENSE).

 The .NET Core Windows container images use the same license as the [Windows Server 2016 Nano Server base image](https://hub.docker.com/r/microsoft/nanoserver/), as follows: